o1-labs/rfcs/0010-zkvm-keccak revised.md

 ## Detailed design

 The Keccak hash function (later standardized by NIST as SHA3, with small variations) is known to be a quantum-safe, and very efficient hash to compute.
 Nonethelss, its intensive use of boolean operations which are costly in finite field arithmetic makes it a SNARK-unfriendly function.
 In this section, we propose an optimized design for our proof system that should outperform our current Keccak to become usable in the zkVM for the OP stack.
+Moreover, the particular design of the circuit must be universal in style, so that instances of the circuit can be folded.

 The [Appendix](#appendix) covers a practical description of the Keccak algorithm and specifies the required parameters needed for compatibility in our use case.
 The configuration of Keccak must be the same as that of the Ethereum EVM, meaning specifically: